rdkcentral/meta-rdk-auxiliary/docs/volatile-bind-gen.md

 ## Usage
 - Inherit the bbclass in the desired recipe.
-Ex: packagegroup-middleware-layer.bb
 - Add the required configurations to `VOLATILE_BINDS` variable.